Maria Nikiforova: Capture and death

 Nikiforova and Brzostek themselves led the third group to Crimea, the headquarters of South Russia, where they planned to assassinate the White commander-in-chief Anton Denikin.
-However, on 11 August, the couple were recognized in Sevastopol and arrested, forcing the rest of the group to quit Crimea and flee to the Kuban People's Republic, where they joined the region's anti-White partisans.
+On 11 August, the couple were recognized by a White officer in Sevastopol and arrested, forcing the rest of the group to quit Crimea and flee to the Kuban People's Republic, where they joined the region's anti-White partisans.
 After spending a month gathering evidence, on 16 September, Nikiforova and Brzostek were court-martialed by Vladimir Subbotin, the Governor of Sevastopol.
 Nikiforova was charged with having executed counter-revolutionaries, including White officers and the bourgeoisie, while Brzostek was charged simply with having been her husband during these events.
 Throughout the trial, Nikiforova displayed persistent contempt of court, swearing at the tribunal as her sentence was read.
 The couple were both found guilty and sentenced to execution by firing squad, with Nikiforova finally breaking down into tears as she said goodbye to her husband, before they were both shot.

 On 20 September, the Oleksandrivsk Telegraph reported on Nikiforova's death, celebrating it as a victory for the White movement.
 Only two weeks later, the city was recaptured by the Makhnovshchina, definitively ending the White movement's control over southern Ukraine.

 Political positions

 Anarchism and revolution

 In her youth, Nikiforova entered anarcho-communist politics and adopted militant tactics to pursue them.
-Throughout her years of activism, Nikiforova gave numerous speeches espousing her political opinions.
-However, transcriptions and quotes from her speeches scarcely survived the Soviet era, and she was not known to write her views in letters, essays, or articles.
-What is known of her speeches is that she was widely regarded for her charismatic oratory, which she used to expound anarchist views.
 Widely known as an anarchist, she was said to constantly wear entirely black clothing as a symbol of her libertarian philosophy.

-During times of revolution, she favored immediate and complete redistribution of property owned by wealthy land owners, declaring, "The workers and peasants must, as quickly as possible, seize everything that was created by them over many centuries and use it for their own interests."

-However, while she constantly spoke in favor of anarchist philosophy, she warned against vanguardism and elitism, insisting that anarchists could not guarantee positive social change.
-"The anarchists are not promising anything to anyone."
+Throughout her years of activism, Nikiforova gave numerous speeches espousing her anarchist political opinions.
+She favored immediate and complete redistribution of property owned by wealthy land owners, declaring, "The workers and peasants must, as quickly as possible, seize everything that was created by them over many centuries and use it for their own interests."
+She insisted that anarchists could not guarantee positive social change: "The anarchists are not promising anything to anyone."
 She cautioned, "The anarchists only want people to be conscious of their own situation and seize freedom for themselves."